tnebooks/12th-zoology/content.en/zoology/biodiversity-and-its-conservation/_index.md

 It helps to maintain ecological processes, create soil, recycle nutrients, influence climate, degrade waste and control diseases.
 It provides an index of health of an ecosystem.The survival of human race depends on the existence and wellbeing of all life forms (plants and animals) in the biosphere.

+### Concept of biodiversity

-**12.1.1 Concept of biodiversity** The term biodiversity was introduced
+The term biodiversity was introduced

 by Walter Rosen (1986).
 Biodiversity is the assemblage of different life forms.
 Each species is adapted to live in its specific environments.

 The changes in climatic conditions are reflected in the distribution and pattern of biodiversity on our planet.
 The number of species per unit area declines as we move from tropics towards the poles.
 The Tundra and Taiga of northern Canada, Alaska, northern Europe and Russia possess less than 12 species of trees.
 The temperate forests of the United states have 20-35 species of trees, while the tropical forests of Panama have over 110 species of trees in a relatively small area.

+### Levels of biodiversity

-**12.1.2 Levels of biodiversity** Edward Wilson popularized the term
+Edward Wilson popularized the term

 ‘Biodiversity’ to describe diversity at all levels of biological organization from populations to biomes.
 There are three levels of biodiversity – Genetic diversity, Species diversity and Community/Ecosystem diversity (**Fig. 12.1**).